How to Create a Child Custody Plan

 Keep Your Children in Mind

 For the sake of your children, try to offer your spouse respect and understanding so that the two of you can work together, not against each other, in raising your children.
 Looking for more divorce advice?
-Find a Second Saturday Divorce Workshop near you.
+Find the nearest Second Saturday Divorce Workshop.